Radbuglet/cfgenius/README.md

 Most variables can be succinctly defined using [`define!`](https://docs.rs/cfgenius/latest/cfgenius/macro.define.html).
-However, because variables are just macros which are expanded to get their result, you can define your own variables by following the protocol.
+However, because variables are just macros which are expanded to get their result, you can define your own variables by following this protocol.

 The predicate `macro(<path to macro>)` is evaluated by expanding: